 - Issues of public health tied to masking and social distancing have generated political turbulence and will continue to do so with the rollout of vaccinations.

-From what we have learned, and especially over 2021, here are four organizational actions that will help you stay on track throughout the year:
+From what we have learned, and especially over 2021, here are four organizational actions for adapting to change in the workplace that will help you stay on track throughout the year:

 - Analyze your values and make sure they are linked to daily behaviors—Your organization probably has a set of written values, and that’s an important first step to maintain consistency.
 But the real issue is how people behave: how do they interpret these values and apply them to shape their everyday actions?
 To that point, make sure you have described specific actions and behaviors that are consistent (or inconsistent) with your values.
 Communicate and emphasize these behaviors regularly.
 Individuals and organizations should also have personal and system-wide measures in place to track how key behaviors are being applied.